15-Ab/potd/README.md

 # Approach
 <!-- Describe your approach to solving the problem. -->
-- I kept track of the indices of '0
+- I kept track of the indices of '0' '1' and '2'
+- Created a boolean value that will be true whwn all '0' '1' '2' are found
+- If all 3 are found in array
+- - found the largest index
-- Stored the initial sum
+- - found the smallest index
-- Trversed the array and kept track of elements from starting as well
+- -  calculated length of that substring containg '0' '1' '2'
-- Updated the answer if got maximum till now
+- -  updating answer if required
+-  Else return '-1'
 ---
 Have a look at the code , still have any confusion then please let me know in the comments Keep Solving.:)